Anneardysa/ArdysaModsTools/README.md

 4. Wait for the progress bar
 5. **If You See "Patch is Outdated" Issue:**
 - This means your Dota 2 patch doesn’t match the mod files.
-- Run "Update Patcher" to download the latest compatible files from Google Drive.
+- Run "Update Patcher" to download the latest compatible files
 - If it still fails (e.g., `[HH:mm] Download failed: [error]`), check your internet or contact support—the patch files online might need updating by the developer.
 6. **If It Fails:**
 - Logs like `[HH:mm] Patcher update failed: [error]` indicate network or permission issues—retry with Administrator rights or stable internet.